 Ask any avid gardener and they are apt to disagree, although they are much more likely to be seen in the brush or less tended areas of the garden.
-These are the places we haven’t gotten around to weeding yet, where the climbing roses run amuck, and the butterfly fairies prosper.
+These are the places we haven’t weeded as of yet, where the climbing roses run amuck, and the butterfly fairies prosper.
 (In fact, it is widely believed that you can tell a fairy by the color of the butterfly, as some are simply butterflies in disguise).

 The bowls of sugar are offerings to the garden fairies in hopes that they will bless the garden and bring in a good harvest of vegetables or blossoms for cutting.
-This is why it’s so important to leave a little area of your garden untouched, and to set out little offerings for them.
-And if you follow some 17th century steps, including choosing the right time of year, you just may be able to see the little garden fairies for yourself.
+This is why it’s so important to leave a little area of your garden untouched and to set out little offerings for them.
+And if you follow some 17th-century steps, including choosing the right time of year, you just may be able to see the little garden fairies for yourself.

 How to See Fairies!

 “Mix together one pint of light oil with rose and marigold water prepared from flowers picked at dawn.
-Add four buds of hollyhock, thyme hazel and marigolds plucked from an area you believe Fairies dwell as well as a sprig of grass from that same area.
+Add four buds of hollyhock, thyme, hazel, and marigolds plucked from an area you believe Fairies may dwell as well as a sprig of grass from that same area.
 Do not use greens from your flower garden, and if you find a 4-leaf clover, much better.
 The mixture should sit in the sun for three days.
-Strain the oil and apply to the eyelids to enhance your sight but make sure it doesn’t get into your eyes.”
+Strain the oil and apply to the eyelids to enhance your sight but do make sure it doesn’t get into your eyes.”

 Then on the night of June 21st, midsummer night, the fairies can speak the tongue of humans for a time.
 This is your best time for trying to see them!
 Look for them in fairy rings (a circle of twelve flowers where none should grow) or in a grove of mushrooms at the edge of the woods.
 In Italy, the traditional fairy night is January 6th (twelve nights) and of course, May Day.